ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 secure defaults for each enumerated security parameter, such that users of the system only need to specify parameters required to establish a secure connection (e.g., `serverCertificate`, `clientCertificate`).
-Specifying security parameters from enumerated values (e.g., specific ciphersuites) might constrain the Transport Protocols that can be selected during connection establishment.
+Specifying security parameters from enumerated values (e.g., specific ciphersuites) might constrain which transport protocols can be selected during Connection establishment.

-Security configuration parameters are specified in the pre-connection phase and are created as follows:
+Security configuration parameters are specified in the pre-establishment phase and are created as follows:

 ~~~